yandex/porto/porto.md

 is linked to the container that created it: "self", "/" for host.

-Each link might define target path for exposing volume inside container when it stats.
+Each link might define target path for exposing volume inside container when it starts.
 This path also works as alias for volume path for requests from container.
 Link also might restrict access to read-only.

 By default volume unlink calls lazy **umount(2)** with flag MNT\_DETACH,